ADU Design Ideas: Making the Most of Every Square Foot

 I can’t stress enough the importance of determining your budget.
 ADU design choices have varying price points, so it’s important to know your spending limit early on.

 Start thinking about your material choices.
-Will you opt for a prefab structure to save on costs?
-Or are you considering custom features?
-It all factors into the final cost.
-Having a clear budget in mind will help you make informed decisions about the level of finishes, appliances, and other features you can realistically incorporate into your ADU design.
+For instance, will you opt for a prefab structure to save on costs, or are you considering custom features?
+Ultimately, it all factors into the final cost.
+That’s why having a clear budget in mind will help you make informed decisions about the level of finishes, appliances, and other features you can realistically incorporate into your ADU design.

 Let’s be realistic, many ADU design ideas focus on smaller footprints, which can make you think your vision isn’t possible.
 But there’s a certain art to designing for a small space.
 It forces you to be deliberate with your decisions, much like designing for a tiny house where every inch counts.
 Embracing space-saving techniques will ensure your ADU feels open and inviting, even with smaller square footage.